 There Is in This Dirty Night a Running Chase Off and Away by Jim Bosiljevac

 We are honored to be the home for Jim Bosiljevac’s first published short story, “There Is in This Dirty Night a Running Chase Off and Away.”
+This piece first came to our attention as a finalist for the 2018 CRAFT Short Fiction Prize, judged by Jim Shepard.
 With stunning language, captivating voice, and a unique style, this story is reminiscent of Cormac McCarthy and the best of classic and new Southern Gothic literature.
 Please dip into the Author’s Note for more on Bosiljevac’s influences.

 Here we travel with our protagonist, Shin, into landscape, imagination, and memory, as he takes off running in the night after someone or something who has kidnapped his young brother.
 Here we have a story that demands to be read aloud—without a single comma in sight, you will find your own rhythm in the lines.
 Here we have a mystery; a nightmare; a journey into the unknown; a sliver of American history.
 “Here are shadows of what will happen to his pipsqueak brother if Shin gives up on him.”
 We hope you enjoy this unusual and marvelous piece of fiction as much as we do. —CRAFT